 - Clare Murray advised a US law firm on the investigation and resolution of sex discrimination allegations against certain key UK partners.

-- Esther Martin advised a partner in the Paris office of a global firm (with an English law LLP Agreement) on his proposed expulsion from the firm.
+- Advised a partner in the Paris office of a global firm (with an English law LLP Agreement) on his proposed expulsion from the firm.

-- Esther Martin and Clare Murray advised a US attorney partner working in London for a leading US law firm, who was being threatened with expulsion for behavioural and performance reasons.
+- Clare Murray advised a US attorney partner working in London for a leading US law firm, who was being threatened with expulsion for behavioural and performance reasons.